DecisionsDev/odm-docker-kubernetes/MiniKube/README.md

-#  Deploy IBM Operational Decision Manager Standard on Kubernetes Minikube
+#  Deploying IBM Operational Decision Manager Standard on Kubernetes Minikube

 This tutorial explains the deployment of an IBM® Operational Decision Manager (ODM) clustered topology on a Minikube Kubernetes cluster.

-We use the ODM Docker material that is available on the repository [odm-ondocker](https://github.com/lgrateau/odm-ondocker).
+Use the ODM Docker material that is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
 It includes Docker files and Docker compose descriptors.
 ODM containers are based on IBM WebSphere® Application Server Liberty.
 In this tutorial, we use only the Docker files to build the ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)